abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 - *valgrind*: Check the usage of memory in program.

 - *Memory leak*: Lossing track of memory and never freeing it.

+## Garbage value

+- Number that is remnants of the computer that been on for a while.

+- Values of variable that werent set by the programmer.